| Tracks of the New York City Subway

 Dougherty piles on additional goodies for the interested

-reader.
 His introduction gives a basic

 primer of the New York City subway system and a short outline of its